Introduction

 6.1.1 Investigator follows the principles of non-maleficence, doing good to the participants, truthfulness, and justice throughout the research.

-6.1.2 Research should be carried out by qualified, proficient persons with adequate training and experience in data collection, analysis, and interpretation.
+6.1.2 Qualified, proficient persons with adequate training and experience in data collection, analysis, and interpretation should carry out research.

 6.1.3 The health research undertaken should follow ICMR National Ethical guidelines

-6.1.4 Depending upon the type of study, prior to its initiation, approvals must be obtained from the Institutional Research/ Scientific Committee (lRc), institutional Human Ethics committee (loc), central Drug standard control organization (CDSCO), and Animal ethics committee.
+6.1.4 Depending upon the type of study, before its initiation, approvals must be obtained from the Institutional Research/ Scientific Committee (lRc), institutional Human Ethics Committee (loc), Central Drug Standard Control Organization (CDSCO), and Animal Ethics Committee.
 In the case of clinical trials, registration with Clinical Trial Registry-India (CTRt) is obligatory.

 6.1.5 Only quality and fruitful research works where benefits outweigh risks should be undertaken